pulumi/docs/content/blog/self-hosted-search-and-deploy/index.md

 Get more details on these features in our [Pulumi Deployments documentation](/docs/pulumi-cloud/deployments).
 For more information on how to enable it in your self-hosted instance read the [self-hosted Pulumi Deployments documentation](/docs/pulumi-cloud/self-hosted/components/api/#deployments).

+## Self-Hosted Changelog

+The Self-Hosted Changelog is a newly introduced page that provides a comprehensive log of updates and changes specifically relevant to our self-hosted customers.
+This changelog ensures customers are fully informed about the latest improvements, bug fixes, and new features in the codebase and associated infrastructure.
+By keeping up-to-date of these updates, self-hosted customers can better manage their systems, anticipate and resolve potential issues, and take advantage of new functionalities as soon as they become available.
+Some examples of the types of recent updates on the changelog are adding support for expiration dates on access tokens or adding the ability to enable OTel metrics.
+This transparency not only helps in maintaining an optimal system but also empowers customers with the knowledge needed to leverage the full potential of our platform.

 ## Wrapping It Up

 The addition of Resource Search and Pulumi Deployments to our Self-Hosted Pulumi Cloud offering empowers you to manage your cloud resources more effectively and ensure the stability of your infrastructure.
 Whether you are looking to gain insights into your cloud usage or automate the detection and correction of configuration drift, these features provide the tools you need to succeed.

 As of today, all Pulumi Cloud features that have been made generally available are supported in the self-hosted version.
 We intend to continue to have parity with Pulumi Cloud features in the self-hosted version within 6 months of making the feature generally available.

 Try these new features today and experience the enhanced capabilities of the Self-Hosted Pulumi Cloud.
-For more information or to start a 30-day trial, contact us or visit our [self-hosting guide](https://www.pulumi.com/docs/guides/self-hosting/).
+For more information or to start a 30-day trial, contact us or visit our [self-hosting documentation](/docs/pulumi-cloud/self-hosted).